tianocore/edk2/ReadMe.rst

 Submodules
 ----------

-Submodule in EDK II is allowed but submodule chain should be avoided as possible as we can.
+Submodules in EDK II are allowed but submodule chains should be avoided as much as possible.
 Currently EDK II contains the following submodules

 -  CryptoPkg/Library/OpensslLib/openssl
 -  ArmPkg/Library/ArmSoftFloatLib/berkeley-softfloat-3